 Day 4: Madrid to Valencia

-The fastest train in Spain is from Madrid to Valencia, covering 357km in just over 1.5 hours.
+The fastest train in Spain is from Madrid to Valencia, covering 233 miles in just over 1.5 hours.
 The journey itself is an experience worth having!
-The train departs every hour so you can choose how long to stay in Madrid before travelling to Valencia.
+The train departs every hour, so you can choose how long to stay in Madrid before traveling to Valencia.

 Day 5: Valencia

 Valencia is the final stop on your itinerary of Spain by train.
-The city is one of the most cultural, cosmopolitan and vibrant in all of Europe.
-If there is one thing not to miss, it’s the cultural and architectural complex The City of Arts and Sciences.
+The city is one of the most cultural, cosmopolitan, and vibrant in all of Europe.
+If there is one thing not to miss, it’s the cultural and architectural complex of The City of Arts and Sciences.

 Things to see: